MarshesDuck/MarshesBot/ReadMe.md

 Don't want to go through all that work?
 No problem.

+### Method 2: More dreaming, less worrying
-Method 2: Create a new issue, and tell me what feature you'd like to add in.
+Create a new issue, and tell me what feature you'd like to add in.
 Then I'll work on it.